jrie/sqstorage/README.md

 - Open sqstorage in your webbrowser and create a admin account.
   * this can be done only once after installation!
   * If you mess up, you will have to drop/truncate the `users` table in order to prompt for admin account registration again.
 You will have to open `bootDB.php` again to recreate the tables.

+#### Custom fields

+If you are upgrading of an earlier version of sqStorage, the custom fields code might have changed.
+This fields had been implemented earlier but where of no practical use.
+Still possible so, you might have to **update your database** in order to make use of the latest features.

+##### Updating the database for usage of custom fields
+In any case it is a good idea to open the database and **dropping** the `customFields` and `fieldData` tables.
+After dropping the tables, visit or execute `bootdb.php` to let the tables be created.
+After that, you can already use custom fields - even so this feature is not yet completely finished, but the data structure will not anymore.

 #### Last but not least